- Germans take punctuality seriously. If you are running late, call in advance to let your German counterpart know.

 - Displays of passionate emotion, exaggerations or promises that sound too good to be true are likely to make Germans hesitant or suspicious of doing business with you.

-- On the Corruption Perception Index (2016), Germany ranks 10th out of 176 countries, receiving a score of 81 (on a scale from 0 to 100).
-This perception suggests that the country’s public sector is relatively clean from corruption.
+- On the (2017), Germany ranks 12th out of 180 countries, receiving a score of 81 (on a scale from 0 to 100).
+This perception suggests that the country’s public sector has a relatively low level of corruption.